franklinqin0/blog/_posts/2019-02-11-perceptron.md

 update_date:
 categories: science
 ---
-When I was learning about perceptron in the ML class, the first machine learning algorithm, invented by a KNer professor Frank Rosenblatt, I found about how the people at the time thought of it.
+When I was learning about perceptron in the ML class, the first machine learning algorithm, invented by Frank Rosenblatt, I found about how the people at the time thought of it.
 The part about perceptron started from bottom right corner of first image, the section called <i>Rival</i>.

 Here is the part I loved the most, at the end of the section <i>Rival</i>: